 Scientific and Technical Expertise

-The Scientific and Technical Committee (STC) was created in 2013 in order to assist the Federation, its Working Groups, and the industry with complex scientific and technical matters.
+The Scientific and Technical Committee (STC) was created in 2013 in order to assist the Federation, its Working Groups, and the wine, spirits and beer sectors with complex scientific and technical matters.
 Today the STC is composed of 45 members from 23 different companies and associations, making it one of the most significant gatherings of industry technical competence at the international level.